dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         2. Match the `i`th element subpattern against `e`.

-    5. If there is a rest element and it has a subpattern:
+    5. If there is a matching rest element:

         1. Let `r` be the result of calling `sublist()` on `v` with arguments `h`, and `l - t`.

         2. Match the rest element subpattern against `r`.

-        *If there is a rest element but it has no subpattern, the unneeded list elements are completely skipped and we don't even call `sublist()` to access them.*
+        *If there is a non-matching rest element, the unneeded list elements are completely skipped and we don't even call `sublist()` to access them.*

     6. Match the tail elements.
 If `t` is greater than zero, then for `i` from `0` to `t - 1`, inclusive: